 2. Improvement Of Technology

 Technology has caused widespread improvements to a number of industries and the trucking industry is not exempt from this.
 Right from the corporate offices of trucking companies to the very trucks themselves, technology has been improving.
-Corporate offices are beginning to employ a number of softwares to help make their operations more efficient and streamlined.
+Corporate offices are beginning to employ a number of software programs to help make their operations more efficient and streamlined.
 Trucks that are being used are now being equipped with far better technology than ever before, and more trucks are beginning to incorporate ‘smart’ technology to improve the functionality of the vehicle.
 The concept of ‘tracking an order’ is also something that has caused many trucking companies to have to set up technology that helps them keep track of the goods that are being carried about, and also because they have to convey this information to the customers buying the goods.

 3. Higher Number of Mergers